The Review of Policy Research released a special edition on Transboundary Natural Resource Governance in North America.

 The Department of Political Science at UTM offers its students the chance to customize their degrees to their personal interests, to explore the latest topics in politics with the latest teaching methods, and to learn from internationally renowned scholars.
 Our faculty members have a diverse and exciting range of research interests and specializations, from International Relations to political economy, from Environmental Politics to the study of conflict and genocide.
 This exceptional strength in research permeates into our curriculum, and we pride ourselves on the broad and stimulating range of courses we are able to offer our students.
 The Department strives to encourage graduates not only to become “thinkers”, but to develop an extensive portfolio of practical skills transferable to many careers: research skills, analysis, communication, presentation, time management and writing skills.

-We cordially invite you to spend some time here learning about our growing, dynamic Department and the fascinating global discipline that is Political Science.
+We cordially invite you to spend some time here learning about our growing, dynamic department.

 Hill Times has included Land, Stewardship, And Legitimacy: Endangered Species Policy in Canada and the United States by Professor Andrea Olive o